South Korea seeks talks with North to reopen industrial zone

 Military officers delivered speeches boasting of the armed forces’ readiness to strike the United States with missiles but the North’s state TV showed no parade of military equipment or remarks by Kim Jong-un.

-Reporting by Jack Kim and Ju-min Park; Additional reporting by Michelle Nichols; Editing by David Chance, Nick Macfie and Vicki Allen
+Reporting by Jack Kim and Ju-min Park; Editing by David Chance and Nick Macfie